 You’ll find food from all over the world and plenty of places to sit.
 It’s quite a long walk to the end of the buffet because it is so huge but we never struggled to find a seat and would usually walk to the end.
-There are also lots of stations where you can get a tea, coffee or glass of water.
-Tea and coffee in the buffet is always included in your cruise fare and there is usually quite a lot of variety.
+There are also lots of stations where you can get tea, coffee or glass of water.
+Tea and coffee in the buffet are always included in your cruise fare and there is usually quite a lot of variety.
 To learn more about what’s included in a Norwegian cruise line cruise, check out this post: Do Norwegian Cruise Line Cruises Include Meals?
 Included Food Guide.

 Galaxy Pavilion – Deck 17